Dschogo/vod-dl/README.md

 - fancy up and polish the ui (picker css)
 - create installer and make proper versioning
 - qol improvements
+- fix the hard 100 clip cap per day (only teh first 100 clips per day are fetched - needs smart way to check that and fetch rest)

 it *should* work with sub only vods, didn't test